IBM's quarterly revenue sinks to 5-year low as hardware sales fall

 Shares of IBM fell as much as 4 percent to $188.20 in after-hours trade.

-Revenue for the Armonk, NY-based firm fell 4 percent to $22.5 billion (13.4 billion pounds) in the first quarter, below analysts' average estimate of $22.91 billion.
+Revenue for the Armonk, NY-based firm fell 4 percent to $22.5 billion in the first quarter, below analysts' average estimate of $22.91 billion.

 "They have had eight revenue declines in a row," said Fred Hickey, editor of The High-Tech Strategist newsletter, which is widely read by investors.
 "They have missed so many times, it's hard to keep track of it."